-Sitarist, composer, producer: Anoushka Shankar is a singular, genre-defying figure within the classical and contemporary, acoustic, and electronic world music scenes.
+Sitarist, composer, and producer: Anoushka Shankar is a singular, genre-defying figure within the classical and contemporary, acoustic, and electronic world music scenes.
 Her dynamic and spiritual musicality has garnered several prestigious accolades, including six Grammy® Award nominations, recognition as the youngest and first female recipient of a British House of Commons Shield, credit as an Asian Hero by TIME Magazine, two Eastern Eye Awards for Music, and a Songlines Best Artist Award.
 Anoushka has the notable honor of becoming the first Indian musician to perform live at the Grammy® Awards.

-During her twenty-five years as a live, touring sitarist, Anouska has come to be known for her deeply emotional and fiery playing style, surprising and inventive instrumentation, and intense rhythmic interplay.
-Whether it’s Carnegie Hall in New York or the psytrance festival Boom in Portugal, the Sydney Opera House or Glastonbury, Anoushka is equally at ease presenting classical Indian ragas with tabla accompaniment, soloing with world-renowned orchestras like the Berlin, London or New York Philharmonic, or live-looping with her pedal-board over a screeching bass, sharing her passion for the spirituality and depth of the sitar whilst breaking it out of the constraints of cultural expectations.
+During her twenty-five years as a live, touring sitarist, Anouska has come to be known for her intensely emotional and fiery playing style, surprising and inventive instrumentation, and intense rhythmic interplay.
+Whether it’s Carnegie Hall in New York or the psytrance festival Boom in Portugal, the Sydney Opera House or Glastonbury, Anoushka is equally at ease presenting classical Indian ragas with tabla accompaniment, soloing with world-renowned orchestras like the Berlin, London, or New York Philharmonic, or live-looping with her pedal-board over a screeching bass, sharing her passion for the spirituality and depth of the sitar while breaking it out of the constraints of cultural expectations.

-Feeling a deep desire to create music that more closely represented her multicultural life and identity, in 2005 Anoushka released her self-produced, self-composed breakthrough Rise, which found her stepping into a new cross-cultural sound-world and earned her a second Grammy® nomination.
+Feeling a deep desire to create music that more closely represented her multicultural life and identity, in 2005, Anoushka released her self-produced, self-composed breakthrough Rise, which found her stepping into a new cross-cultural sound world and earned her a second Grammy® nomination.
 In 2007 she spread her wings further and released the experimental, conceptual album Breathing Under Water in collaboration with producer/multi-instrumentalist Karsh Kale.
-In this period she also began a fulfilling journey as a guest artist, demonstrating the versatility of the sitar by collaborating with varied artists starting with Sting, Herbie Hancock and Thievery Corporation, moving through Lenny Kravitz, Joshua Bell, MIDIval Punditz and Rodrigo y Gabriela, and most recently Gold Panda, Deva Premal, and Milos Karadaglic.
+In this period, she also began a fulfilling journey as a guest artist, demonstrating the versatility of the sitar by collaborating with varied artists, starting with Sting, Herbie Hancock, and Thievery Corporation, moving through Lenny Kravitz, Joshua Bell, MIDIval Punditz, and Rodrigo y Gabriela, and most recently Gold Panda, Deva Premal, and Milos Karadaglic.

 In 2011 she signed to the prestigious Deutsche Grammophon label and enjoyed a fertile creative period, releasing four more solo albums, each of which received Grammy® Award nominations: Traveller (produced by Javier Limon) examined the relationship between Indian Classical music and Spanish flamenco, and featured legends Pepe Habichuela, Shubha Mudgal and Duquende; Traces of You (produced by Nitin Sawhney) found Anoushka collaborating with her half-sister Norah Jones on deep meditations of love and loss; Home was an offering of Indian Classical ragas recorded as a tribute to her late father; and Land of Gold was written in response to the global humanitarian refugee crisis, and featured guest artists M.I.A, Vanessa Redgrave and Alev Lenz.
 Finally, in 2019 she released the fifth album under Deutsche Grammophon: Reflections, a compilation album mapping highlights from her 20-year recording career.